Bhojpuri cinema: Post 2001

 Many of the major stars of mainstream Bollywood cinema, including Amitabh Bachchan, have recently worked in Bhojpuri films.
-Mithun Chakraborty's Bhojpuri debut Bhole Shankar, released in 2008, is considered the biggest Bhojpuri hit of all time.
+Mithun Chakraborty's Bhojpuri debut Bhole Shankar, released in 2008, was the biggest and costliest Bhojpuri film at that time.
 Also in 2008, a 21-minute diploma Bhojpuri film by Siddharth Sinha, Udedh Bun (Unravel) was selected for world premiere at the Berlin International Film Festival.
 Later it won the National Film Award for Best Short fiction Film.

 Bhojpuri poet Manoj Bhawuk has written a history of Bhojpuri cinema.
-Bhawuk is widely known as "Encyclopedia of Bhojpuri Cinema".

 In February 2011, a three-day film and cultural festival in Patna marking 50 years of Bhojpuri cinema, opened Ganga Maiyya Tohe Piyari Chadhaibo the first Bhojpuri film.
 The first Bhojpuri Reality Film "Dhokha" is under production under banner Om Kaushik Films is about to be nominated and screened in different International Film Festivals under direction Of Rashmi Raj Kaushik Vicky and Renu Chaudhary.